In February 2015, the new Canadian Tri-Agency Open Access Policy on Publications was announced.

 How We Can Help

 UNB Libraries is happy to offer support for researchers trying to meet their OA requirements.
-Here are a few ways we can help:
+Here are a few ways we can help you save money:

 - determining journal/publisher APC fees and OA compliance policies